Congress readies for vote on border deal

 Once the bill passes the Senate, it will be taken up by the Democratic-controlled House, where it is expected to pass.

-In addition to funding the Department of Homeland Security, the bill would also fund eight other federal departments including Agriculture, Commerce, Housing and Urban Development Interior, Justice, State, Transportation and Treasury.
+In addition to funding the Department of Homeland Security, the bill would also fund eight other federal departments: Agriculture, Commerce, Housing and Urban Development, Interior, Justice, State, Transportation and Treasury.

 Notably, the agreement excludes an extension of the Violence Against Women Act, which Republicans wanted to include but Democrats insisted on passing a more comprehensive reauthorization of the program later this year.

 Democrats also pushed unsuccessfully to include a provision to provide back pay for federal contractors affected by the 35-day government shutdown, which was not included in the final version of the legislation.
-Sen Roy Blunt (R-Mo.) told reporters Wednesday that President Trump would not sign the measure into law if the provision were included.
+Sen. Roy Blunt, R-Mo., told reporters Wednesday that Trump would not sign the measure into law if the provision were included.